Team

 David Milligan

-David V. Milligan, PhD, is currently Chairman and co-founder of Xoult and Ekatra, and a Director of Inspirotec and Madrigal Pharmaceuticals (MDGL).
-Dr. Milligan began his career with 3M Company and subsequently joined Abbott Laboratories, where he held various R&D and business management positions.
-In 1996, Dr. Milligan retired from Abbott Laboratories as Senior Vice President and Chief Scientific Officer.
-Dr. Milligan then joined Bay City Capital, a life sciences investment firm, where he is now an advisor.
-He has served as a director of a substantial number of early-stage companies including Reliant, Vicuron, Icos Pharmaceuticals, and Caliper Diagnostics, all of which achieved successful exits via acquisition by major companies.
+David V. Milligan, PhD, serves on the Advisory Board.
+Dr. Milligan is a graduate of Princeton University and earned MS and PhD degrees in Chemistry from the University of Illinois.
+Dr. Milligan began his career with 3M Company and subsequently joined Abbott Laboratories, where he held a number of R&D and business management positions.
+He retired in 1996 as Senior Vice President and Chief Scientific Officer.
+Dr. Milligan then joined Bay City Capital, a San Francisco life sciences investment firm, where he is now an advisor.
+He has served as a director of a substantial number of early stage companies including Reliant, Vicuron and Icos Pharmaceuticals, as well as Caliper Diagnostics, all of which achieved successful exits via acquisition by major companies.
+In addition to being Chairman and co-founder of Xoult and Ekatra, Dr. Milligan is currently a director of Inspirotec, an early stage private company, as well as Madrigal Pharmaceuticals, which is public (MDGL).

 Alan Richey, Nuclein Advisor